BrentOzarULTD/SQL-Server-First-Responder-Kit/README.md

 In addition to the [parameters common to many of the stored procedures](#parameters-common-to-many-of-the-stored-procedures), here are the ones specific to sp_Blitz:

+* @Debug default 0.
+When 1, we print out messages of what we're doing.
+When 2, we print the dynamic queries as well

 [*Back to top*](#header1)

 #### Writing sp_Blitz Output to a Table